adamisom/spend-sense/docs/Testing-Phases-1.1-1.2.md

 Once all tests pass:

-1. ✅ **Phase 1.1-1.3 Complete** - Foundation and data generation are solid
+1. ✅ **Phase 1.1-1.4 Complete** - Foundation, data generation, and data loading are solid
-2. ➡️ **Proceed to Phase 1.4** - Data loading pipeline (load CSV files into database)
+2. ➡️ **Proceed to Phase 2** - Signal detection and persona assignment
-3. ➡️ **Then Phase 2** - Signal detection and persona assignment
+3. ➡️ **Then Phase 3** - Recommendation engine and API

-See `SpendSense-Implementation-Checklist.md` for Phase 1.4 and Phase 2 tasks.
+See `SpendSense-Implementation-Checklist.md` for Phase 2 and Phase 3 tasks.